jasonmcintosh/rundeck-resource-plugin/README.md

 Requirements
 ------------
-Consul installed in /usr/local/bin/ - hopefully configurable in the future as a global property Consul MUST be greater than version 7
+Consul installed in /usr/local/bin/ - hopefully configurable in the future as a global property.
+See http://consul.io/ Consul MUST be greater than version 7
 Connects to API via Localhost - this may be configurable in the future.

 Installation
 ------------
 * Put the zip files from make zip into your libext folder in rundeck (e.g. /var/lib/rundeck/libext).
-* In consul (http://127.0.0.1:8500/ui/#/p/kv/ create a key resources/$PATH/limit with a value of the MAX number of concurrent processes you want to allow.
+* In consul (http://127.0.0.1:8500/ create a key resources/$PATH/limit with a value of the MAX number of concurrent processes you want to allow.
-* In consul (http://127.0.0.1:8500/ui/#/p/kv/ create a key resources/$PATH/used with a value of 0 - this will track how many are currently in use
+* In consul (http://127.0.0.1:8500/ create a key resources/$PATH/used with a value of 0 - this will track how many are currently in use

 Usage